besscampbell/pig-dice/README.md

 Description: diceRoll()

-Test: user clicks button, gets a number from 1-6
+Test: "It should return a number from 1-6 when a user clicks a button"
 Expect: user clicks button, get (4)

-Test: if diceRoll() = 1, change player turn to false or true
+Test: "It should change player turn to false or true when the die is rolled"
-expect: start with player1turn = true && player2.turn = false: then diceRoll=1, player1.turn = false && diceRoll=1, player2.turn = true
+Expect: start with player1turn = true && player2.turn = false: then diceRoll=1, player1.turn = false && diceRoll=1, player2.turn = true

-Test: when players roll anything but a 1 and their turn value is true, add that number to the roundScore array in player object
+Test: "It should add the players diceRoll value to the roundScore array in hte player object when the player's turn is equal to true and if they do not roll a 1"
 Expect: player1 rolls (4), player1.roundScore.push(4);

+Description: Player(user, turn, roundScore, totalScore)

+Test: "It should create a player constructor to store player name, round score,turn value, and total score"
+Expect:  let player2 = new Player("player2", false, [], 0);

 Description: Player.prototype.hold()

-Test: player object should store playername, round score, turn value, total score
-Expect:  let player2 = new Player("player2", false, [], 0);

-Test: should sum roundScore and add it to totalScore
+Test: "It should sum roundScore and add it to totalScore"
 Expect: player1.roundScore = [1,2,3,4].toEqual(totalScore)

-Test: set roundScore array to zero
+Test: "It should set roundScore array to zero"
 Expect: player1.roundscore = [1,2,3,4].toEqual([0])

-Test: when totalScore reaches 100 or above, the player wins
+Test: "It should announce that a player has won when totalScore reaches 100 or above"
 Expect: player1.totalScore = 100, alert "you've won!"

 ## Known Bugs